Safeguarding

 Safeguarding your collection

-As art lovers, we have a responsibility to safeguard the artworks that enrich our lives and the lives of future generations.
-The Thomas-Ferdinand Gallery offers a free service to Members and Companions to search Interpol’s Stolen Works of Art Database.
-By utilising this valuable resource, you can not only protect your collections, but also contribute to the ongoing fight against art crime.
+As art lovers, we all have a role to play in protecting the works we value.
+The Thomas-Ferdinand Gallery offers Members and Companions a free service to check Interpol’s Stolen Works of Art Database.
+Using tools like this helps not only to protect your own collection but also to combat art crime globally.

 Share this page